Space Shuttle Challenger disaster: Mission

 The Space Shuttle mission, named STS-51-L, was the twenty-fifth Space Shuttle flight and the tenth flight of.
 The crew was announced on January 27, 1985, and was commanded by Dick Scobee.
 Michael Smith was assigned as the pilot, and the mission specialists were Ellison Onizuka, Judith Resnik, and Ronald McNair.
 The two payload specialists were Gregory Jarvis, who was assigned to conduct research for the Hughes Aircraft Company, and Christa McAuliffe, who flew as part of the Teacher in Space Project.

 The primary mission of the Challenger crew was to use an Inertial Upper Stage (IUS) to deploy TDRS-B, a tracking and data relay satellite.
-The crew also planned to study Halley's Comet as it passed near the Sun, and deploy and retrieve a SPARTAN satellite.
+The crew also planned to study Halley's Comet as it passed near the Sun, and deploy and retrieve the Spartan Halley satellite.

 The mission was originally scheduled for July 1985, but was delayed to November and then to January 1986.
-The mission was scheduled to launch on January 22, but was delayed until January 28.
+The launch date was initially set for January 22, but this was delayed several times while the shuttle waited on the launch pad.

+On December 23, 1985, due to delays in preparations for STS-61-C, the launch was pushed back to January 23.
+On January 22, the mission was postponed until January 26 due to dust storms at the shuttle's emergency landing site, Dakar-Yoff International Airport in Senegal.
+NASA chose Mohammed V International Airport in Casablanca, Morocco, as an alternative emergency site, but a lack of runway lighting there meant that the shuttle now could only launch when it was daytime in Morocco and morning in Florida.
+The launch was postponed again by one day when thunderstorms near Cape Canaveral were forecast for January 26; the weather turned out to be clear at the intended launch time, but storms came in shortly thereafter.
+The shuttle was prepared to launch on January 27, but the countdown was halted at T−9 minutes when the crew cabin's door handle could not be removed due to a stuck bolt, preventing the needed insulation tile from being installed in its place.
+By the time the bolt had been removed, high winds at Cape Canaveral prevented the launch, as they would have made a RTLS abort dangerous if it were needed.
+The winds continued until the morning's launch window closed at 12:37 p.m.
+EST, causing one final postponement to January 28.

+While all of these delays were necessitated by safety concerns, the increased publicity surrounding the mission because of the Teacher in Space Program led major media outlets to ridicule the repeated postponements of the launch.
+On the evening of January 27, CBS's Dan Rather called the bolt issue a "high-tech low comedy", while other outlets highlighted the frustration of spectators who had been waiting for the launch that day.
+This negative media coverage was later cited as one of several factors which pressured NASA officials to ignore potential issues with the O-rings so that Challenger could launch as soon as possible.